 Malick tapped her shoulder.
 "Just a little farther," he said, drawing her up and toward the railing.
 He pointed.
 "There."

 Tens of miles wide and hundreds of miles long, the River of Dust left her breathless and speechless.
 Far below her the river coursed through canyons and deep gorges cut into age old sediments thousands of feet thick.
 Each of the rock layers within the canyons wore away in its own fashion.
 Shales eroded to slopes; softer sandstones and limestones formed cliffs; resistant basalts produced steep-walled palisades.
-Within the inner gorges, vertical fractures forged tall pillars and island remnants that seemed to float in the brilliant wind swept currents of chalk white dust.
+Within the inner gorges, vertical fractures forged tall pillars and island remnants that seemed float in the brilliant wind swept currents of chalk white dust.

 Deposits of iron, traces of magnesium and copper had stained the surface of the rock walls creating stunning bands of color.
 Each band represented an interval of time during which a particular environment of deposition prevailed, but many of the layers were separated by gaps of unrecorded time.
 Underlying all, were the oldest igneous and metamorphic rocks, each very different from the sedimentary layers above them.
 The ancient schists and gneisses, billions of years old, formed the very basement rock of the plateau, if not the world.